serudda/stylepill/sets/airbnb/buttons2/readme.txt

 Use:
 There's a '_button-core' sass file to group button base styles (sizes, colors, resets, etc.)
-The 'buttons2' sass file import button-core to include its styles.
+The 'buttons2' sass file import button-core to include these styles.

 You have to use the class: 'ma-btn' to get base button styles, and add the respective modifier.